rOpenGov/eurostat/cran-comments.md

 ## Test environments
-* local OS X install, R 3.5.1
+* local OS X install, R 4.0.0
-* ubuntu 18.04 (on travis-ci), R 3.3.1
+* ubuntu 20.04 (on travis-ci), R 4.4.0
 * win-builder (devel and release)

 ## R CMD check results

-There were two warnings:

-* building ‘eurostat_3.3.54.tar.gz’
-Warning: invalid uid value replaced by that for user 'nobody'
-Warning: invalid gid value replaced by that for user 'nobody'
+There is one note:

-* checking data for ASCII and uncompressed saves ...
-OK WARNING
+* checking CRAN incoming feasibility ...
+NOTE
-‘qpdf’ is needed for checks on size reduction of PDFs
+Maintainer: ‘Leo Lahti <leo.lahti@iki.fi>’

+New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2020-10-27 as reauired archived package
+      'RefManageR'.

+-> The reason is that RefManageR was removed from CRAN against our expectations, and then subsequently eurostat, which depends on RefManageR, was removed.
+We have been waiting for RefManageR fix.
+But this is taking long, so I removed those parts while waiting and hope to have eurostat in CRAN while RefManageR problem is getting solved with CRAN.